MrMarlonM/product-survey-analysis/README.md

 # Product Survey Analysis
-This program will help you analyze your product survey for you!
+This program will help you analyze your product survey!
 Just provide your CSV file with the raw data and wait for the program to calculate the information you need.